 Higgs not your average boson

-Scientists announced the discovery of a Higgs boson subatomic particle this week.
+Scientists announced the discovery of a Higgs boson subatomic particle five years ago this week.

-In any event, the initial findings were made last year by scientists at the European Organization for Nuclear Research in Geneva.
+In any event, the initial findings were made in 2012 by scientists at the European Organization for Nuclear Research in Geneva.
 They have a $10 billion atom smasher called a Large Hedron Collider that they use to create “high-energy collisions of protons to investigate how the universe came to be the way it is.”

 After one such smashup, the scientists announced discovery of a particle they described as “Higgs-like.”